Nitestack/dotfiles/README.md

 </div>

 > [!WARNING]
-> This repository is primarily intended for NixOS and NixOS WSL.
+> This repository is primarily intended for NixOS, NixOS WSL and macOS.
 While I could have included more features on Windows, they may not perform as well as they do on NixOS (WSL).
 Tools like Neovim and others are technically functional on Windows, but they are slower.
 As a result, I've excluded them on Windows.
 If you want to use these tools on Windows, I recommend using NixOS WSL, it's just a better developer experience.

 ## ⚙️ Requirements

-Ensure you have the latest stable release of [NixOS](https://nixos.org), [Windows](https://microsoft.com/windows), or [WSL](https://learn.microsoft.com/windows/wsl) installed.
+Ensure you have the latest stable release of [NixOS](https://nixos.org), [macOS](https://apple.com/macos), [Windows](https://microsoft.com/windows), or [WSL](https://learn.microsoft.com/windows/wsl) installed.

 ### WSL (NixOS)